hyperledger/fabric/docs/source/chaincode4ade.rst

 now marry the basic shim APIs of ``Get`` and ``Put`` with the added functionality of ``Encrypt`` and ``Decrypt``.

-To add the encryption entities extension to your chaincode as a dependency, see vendoring_.
+To add the encryption entities extension to your chaincode as a dependency, see :ref:`vendoring`.

 .. _vendoring: